syl22-00/pocketsphinx.js/README.md

 If you do not call `psSetParam` with `"-hmm"`, or call it with an incorrect value, the first model in the list will be used (here, `english`).

+Similarly, you should use recognizer parameters to load a statistical language model (`"-lm"`) or dictionary (`"-dict"`) you have previously packaged inside `pocketshinx.js`.
+Note that if you want to use a SLM, you must also have a dictionary file that contains the words used in the SLM.

 ### d. psResetParams

 Resets all parameters for the recognizer to their default values.